- About CAA

 Social Security Contributions and Benefits Act 1992, Section 66 2(b)

 In short, it is open to anyone to request a DS1500 Report without the consent of the individual concerned.
-In practice however CAA welfare rights officers will always, where possible, ask an individual to sign a mandate of authority on first contact with CAA and this mandate will be sent with any request that we make.
+In practice, however, CAA welfare rights officers will always, where possible, ask an individual to sign a mandate of authority on the first contact with CAA and this mandate will be sent with any request that we make.

-CAA, with funding from Alliance Scotland, has produced a self-management Toolkit for those diagnosed with an asbestos related condition.
-The Toolkit aims to address any concerns that individuals may experience following a diagnosis of an asbestos related condition.
-The Toolkit is available on request and is wideley distributed in GP Practices and hospitals throughout Scotland.
+CAA, with funding from Alliance Scotland, has produced a self-management Toolkit for those diagnosed with an asbestos-related condition.
+The Toolkit aims to address any concerns that individuals may experience following a diagnosis of an asbestos-related condition.
+The Toolkit is available on request and is widely distributed in GP Practices and hospitals throughout Scotland.